 -Choose early-setting tomatoes.
 Look for: Early Girl, Stupice, Valley Girl, Sun Gold, etc… These types of tomatoes are known to set fruit in around 55-65 days.
 (Weather permitting, of course.)

 -Try one of the Rodeo Tomatoes.
-The rodeo tomato selected for 2021 is Ruby Crush, a determinate, grape tomato hybrid.
-2020 was “Red Snapper”, and 2019 was Harris Moran 8849, or “HM 8849”.
+The rodeo tomato selected for 2023 is the Thunderbird Tomato.
 Every year Texas A&M AgriLife chooses a new tomato to be the official tomato of the San Antonio Livestock Show and Rodeo.
 These tomatoes are chosen based on flavor, productivity, disease resistance, and adaptation to our state’s growing conditions.
-Look for: Celebrity, Red Deuce, Tycoon, Valley Cat and more.
+When in doubt, you can look for a tomato on this list.

 -Choose tomatoes bred for the heat.
 Look for: Solar Fire, Sunmaster, Sun Gold, Sun Leaper, Sun Chaser, etc… Get the picture?
 A lot of these heat tolerant varieties have the word “sun” in their name for a reason.
 They’ve been bred to handle the higher temperatures and still be able to put out fruit.